 Ray’s Patisserie and Café has some sweet and savoury bites to tantalise those taste buds, including pies, pastries, sandwiches and coffee.
 It also does a mean breakfast.

 Follow a guide through the oil storage tunnels near the Darwin Waterfront Precinct, built during World War II and now home to a series of wartime photos

 10. Pizza at Lola’s Pergola in Cullen Bay

-Discover Lola’s Pergola; Darwin’s funkiest new bar overlooking the popular Cullen Bay.
+Discover Lola’s Pergola; one of Darwin’s funkiest bars overlooking the popular Cullen Bay.

 11. Museum and Art Gallery of the Northern Territory